 5. Be prepared with all papers, pens, pencils, notebooks, and any other materials required for class.
 Sharpen pencils, grab paper, or throw away trash before or after class.
 Class time is for learning.

 6. Raise your hand to get permission to speak.
 Raising your hand does not give you permission to speak, it just lets me know you want to speak.

 7. Do your own work.
 You will receive a zero on your assignment if you do any of the following: 1) copy another person's assignment; 2) read someone your answer so he/she can copy your work; 3) let someone copy your assignment.

 8. When the bell rings, remain in your seat until you are dismissed.
 Clean any trash in your area whether it is yours or not.
 Keep all trash with you until the bell rings and throw it out on your way out of the classroom.

 9. I do not argue with students.
 If you are told to move your seat or given any other direction you are to do so immediately and without complaint.
 If you feel this or any other direction is unreasonable you may arrange to discuss it with me after school.
 Otherwise, follow all directions immediately and without complaining.
 Class time is for learning.

-10. I do not give warnings.
-This is your warning.
-Any violation of these rules will be met with a fifteen-minute detention to be served immediately after school the following day and/or other consequences such as copying the rules, parent conference, meeting with administration, or suspension.
+10. Any violation of these rules may be met with an in-class time-out, out-of-class time-out, fifteen-minute detention to be served immediately after school the following day and/or other consequences such as copying the rules, parent conference, meeting with administration, or suspension.
 If you do not come to detention, your parent will be notified and the detention re-assigned.
 If you do not show up for the second detention, you will receive an office referral.